mijorus/smile/README.md

 ### Custom tags
 ...
 Wait what?

 No matter how many tags we put, there is always going to be that one emoji you use every day which you expect to show up when you enter a specific query, but it doesn't.
-Smile wants to fix that, allowing the user to set their own custom tags for a specific emoji.
+Smile wants to fix that, allowing the users to set their own custom tags for a specific emoji.

 An example?
 Do you want 🌐 to show up when you search for "internet", but it is only tagged as "globe"?
 Select the icon using the arrow keys and press `Alt + T` to insert "internet" as custom tag.